Chapter 87 BWV 193 Ihr Tore zu Zion

 Koopman completes his recording with an inserted bass recitative requesting the Lord's consecration of the government, followed by a reprise of the first chorus.

-Some skepticism has been expressed in these essays about the advisability of restoring and performing certain of Bach's incomplete cantatas, especially when other more complete versions are available.
+Some scepticism has been expressed in these essays about the advisability of restoring and performing certain of Bach's incomplete cantatas, especially when other more complete versions are available.
 But such alternatives do not exist in the case of C 193.
 Consequently, we must be grateful for the opportunity of hearing it in a reconstructed format, hopefully akin to that which was originally composed.

 Copyright: J Mincham 2010.
 Revised 2012 and 2014.